AHartmaier/pyLabFEA/docs/source/readme.rst

 -----------------

 The pyLabFEA package is conveniently used with Jupyter notebooks.
-The available notebooks with tutorials on FEA, homogenization of elastic and elastic-plastic material behavior, and constitutive models based on machine learning algorithms are contained in subfolder ``notebooks``.
-An overview on the contents of of the notebooks is available in the examples of this documentation.
+Available notebooks with tutorials on FEA, homogenization of elastic and elastic-plastic material behavior, and constitutive models based on machine learning algorithms are contained in subfolder ``notebooks``.
+An overview on the contents of the notebooks is available in the examples of this documentation.

 Documentation